Pir Mardakan Khanqah: Architectural features

-As mausoleums with dome were temple-type buildings, people used to come and pay visit to buried and hold religious ceremonies in such places.
-Therefore, these type of mausoleums were also used as a mosque.
-Internal tomb part of the mausoleum square shaped according to structure of it and through squinches in the corners it turns into an octagon.
-Eight-edged prism on the octagon is covered with pyramidal tent.
+As mausoleums with dome were temple-type buildings, people used to come and pay visit to the buried and hold religious ceremonies in such places.
+Therefore, these types of mausoleums were also used as a mosque.
+The internal tomb part of the mausoleum square shaped according to the structure of it and through squinches in the corners it turns into an octagon.
+The eight-edged prism on the octagon is covered with a pyramidal tent.
 When remotely looking at the tomb, it resembles an ordinary octagonal tomb because relief of the earth covers the lower-cubed portion.
-The size of outer walls of it is 4.6x5 m, and the internal walls are 2.6x2.6 m.
+The size of the outer walls of it is 4.6x5 m, and the internal walls are 2.6x2.6 m.
 The height of the square part is 3 m, the height of the pyramid is 4.7 m.

 From the east side of the tomb khanqah building with three rooms is fixed.
 Large room is 4.4x7.3 m in size and is for worship.
 Only one of the rooms reached today's era.
 The other two rooms are completely destroyed.

 This monument belongs to a group of tombs of Azerbaijan with towers and domes according to many features of it.
 Monuments that share similarities with Pir Mardakan Khanqah according to the structural and architectural features, monuments similar to Pir Mardakan Khanate are spread in other Turkic countries.
 For example, in Turkmenistan there are several architectural monuments repeating the architectural features of this tomb.
 Fakhraddin Razi and Sheikh Sharif mausoleums in Kunya-Urgench can be examples.